el-sambal/fitch-proof/README.md

+# IMPORTANT (!!!)

+This repository contains the version of FitchVizier that was used during the academic year 2024-2025.
+As of August 2025, FitchVizier will be maintained by the Fundamental Computing group: [https://github.com/FundamentalComputing/FitchVIZIER](https://github.com/FundamentalComputing/FitchVIZIER).
+Updates to the tool will only be reflected in FundamentalComputing's repository, not in this one.

 # What is this?

 This is a formal proof validator, which determines the correctness of Fitch-style natural deduction proofs ("Fitch proofs").